Jiajie-Ma/pixmap-ops/README.md

 *Gaussian* *Blur*

-Return a copy of this image that is applied with 5 \* 5 Gaussian smoothing.
+Return a copy of this image that is applied with 5 \* 5 Gaussian smoothing (zoom in to see the difference).

 Original image        |  Result image :-------------------------:|:-------------------------: